larrybotha/testing-javascript/05-install-configure-and-script-cypress-for-javaScript-web-applications/README.md

     To make things even smother, we can use commands within commands.
 Doing this we can combine creating a user and logging them in into a single step.

+18. **Install React DevTools with Cypress**

+    To use React Devtools in Cypress we need to first install the Chrome extension.

+    Once that's done, we'll only have access to the Cypress component that the Cypress UI is built with, because our application is actually running in an iframe.

+    To provide that iframe with context for Devtools to have access to components inside it, we need to set the same variable that React Devtools adds to the `window`.

+    This is `window.__REACT_DEVTOOLS_GLOBAL_HOOK__`.
+To provide context within the iframe, we need to set that variable to that of the parent window (where React has defined the variable):

+    ```javascript
+    if (window.Cypres) {
+      window.__REACT_DEVTOOLS_GLOBAL_HOOK__ =
+        window.parent.__REACT_DEVTOOLS_GLOBAL_HOOK__
+    }
+    ```

+    This needs to be executed before React runs in our app.

+    Now, in addition to the Cypress app, we can inspect our own app.